carogaltier/medscheduler/docs/user-guide/customization_options.md

 ## Next steps

-- Continue to the {doc}`Visualization` section to learn how to plot the generated datasets.
+- Continue to the {doc}`../visualization/index` section to learn how to plot the generated datasets.
-- Visit {doc}../examples/index`Examples` for applied scenarios such as attendance analysis and overbooking simulations.
+- Visit {doc}`../examples/index` for applied scenarios such as attendance analysis and overbooking simulations.